nfdi4plants/nfdi4plants.github.io/src/content/events/2024-10-16_DataSteward-Circle.md

 ## Topics

-There will be an update on new developments in tools and services (~ 10 min) as well as regarding templates and terminology (~ 10 min).
-For the rest of the time, we will have a look at ARCs and how research data is documented in them.
-One person will present their current work and how they went about in structuring the ARC.
+- ARCification: How to document research data in an ARC
+- Technology: Short updates on new developments in tools and services
+- Annotation support: Short updates on template and terminology development

 ## Dates